 - Social and emotional delays

-There are behavioral and social support prevention strategies to address behaviors.
+There are behavioral and social support prevention strategies to address challenging behaviors in early childhood.
 According to the Pyramid Model, prevention strategies should be regularly used in the classroom to diminish the frequency and intensity of challenging behaviors and to promote positive social and emotional development.

 Prevention strategies include:

-- Encouraging the social and emotional development of all students
+- Encouraging social and emotional development of all students

 - Cultivating nurturing relationships